octahedron00/NoteBamboo_TextEditor/README.md

 this function can get any spans, but there are some spans that we need to use.

-I avoided to get spans that I don't care of.
+I avoided to get spans that I don't care of or that can make something wrong.
 I specified spans to get.

 For example, to get UnderlineSpan, I used following code.